How Can You Make School Holidays Easier for Children with Autism and ADHD?

 3. Take Sensory Breaks

 Schedule breaks to help your child relax.
-Create a quiet space with calming toys or tools to help them feel better when they are overwhelmed.
+Create a quiet space with calming sensory toys or tools to help them feel better when they are overwhelmed.

 Example: Use a weighted blanket to provide calming pressure during breaks.